-The Council's activities for Fiscal Year 2020 focused on the collaborative efforts with state agencies around the Department's reentry programs with the goal to assist those persons under the Department's care a with a successful return to our communities.
+The Council's activities for Fiscal Year 2020 focused on the collaborative efforts with state agencies

 During the first quarter the Council heard from multiple speakers on reentry initiatives from a victim centered perspective.

 The second quarter meeting focused on the Wisconsin's Women's Correctional System which includes, Taycheedah Correctional Institution, Robert E. Ellsworth Correctional Center, and Milwaukee Women's Correctional Center.
 The Council concentrated on gender-responsive programming, educational services and expanded vocational training opportunities to meet the needs of women in our care.